Flexible Spending Arrangements and Dependent Care Assistance Program

 Dependent Care Assistance Program

-Employees who terminate employment and have unspent DCAP funds, may continue to submit claims for eligible expenses as long as the expenses allow them to attend school full-time, look for work, or work full-time.
+Employees who terminate employment and have unspent DCAP funds may continue to submit claims for eligible expenses as long as the expenses allow them or their spouse/state registered domestic partner to attend school full-time, look for work, or work full-time.

-Expenses may be incurred through December 31.
+Expenses may be incurred through December 31 of the year the employee terminates employment.
 Claims may be submitted to Navia, up to the available account balance, through March 31 of the following plan year.

 Processing enrollments and changes

-When forms are received, verify that they have been received within the required timeframes and completed in full.
+When BAs receive forms, they should verify that the forms have been received within the required timeframes and completed in full, including any necessary documentation such as proof of the qualifying SOE event.
 An incomplete form may result in missed deductions or the employee may experience problems with accessing their FSA and/or DCAP benefits.

 For forms received timely and completed in full: